A New Humanism for the Coming Century (Rajiv Gandhi Foundation, India, 1997)

 What, then, is the underlying weakness of the kinds of humanism that have prevailed until now?

 While this is not the time or place to attempt a complete and rigorous analysis, I would like to state simply that the fundamental failure of humanism to date has been a failure to fully believe in people and to trust them.

-Thus we understand the importance of Ashoka's second policy, of mutual respect.
-When mistrust of humanity is directed against oneself, one experiences powerlessness.
-When directed against others, it takes the form of the refusal of dialogue and ultimately violence.
+Thus, we understand the importance of Ashoka’s second policy, of mutual respect.
+When mistrust of humanity is directed against oneself, one experiences disempowerment.
+When directed against others, it takes the form of the refusal of dialogue and, ultimately, violence.
 Mistrust breeds mistrust.
 Hatred breeds more hatred.
 How can this deadly cycle be broken?
-Here I believe we need to call forth what might be termed a holistic, or even cosmological, humanism, one that regards the life of the individual human as extending out to and embracing the entire cosmos, and therefore meriting the most profound reverence.
+Here I believe we need to call forth what might be termed a holistic, or even cosmological, humanism, one that regards the life of the individual as extending out to and embracing the entire cosmos, and therefore meriting the most profound reverence.

 In India this view has flowered in different forms over the millennia, from the sages of the Upanishads to the teachings of Gautama Buddha.

 The Lotus Sutra, which stands at the pinnacle of the teachings of Gautama Buddha, represents the ultimate crystallization of this philosophy.
 This is because it teaches people to abandon their attachment to difference and urges them to awaken to the “great earth of life” which supports us all.
 When we stand on that common ground, difference ceases to be the cause of conflict, but instead serves to enrich our experience of life.
 “The Parable of the Medicinal Herbs” chapter of the Lotus Sutra describes the example of a great variety of trees and vegetation that are nurtured by the same rain, growing luxuriantly from the same earth.